d12frosted/elpa-mirror/stable-melpa/grugru-readme.txt

      ;; Or replace "no" at point, to "yes".
      (grugru-define-global 'symbol '("yes" "no"))

-;; ~(grugru-define-on-major-mode MAJOR GETTER STRINGS-OR-FUNCTION)~ Define major-mode local grugru with GETTER and STRINGS-OR-FUNCTION.
+;; ~(grugru-define-on-major-mode MAJOR GETTER STRINGS-OR-GENERATOR)~ Define major-mode local grugru with GETTER and STRINGS-OR-GENERATOR.

    Same as ~grugru-define-global~, but grugru defined with this is applied only in buffer on MAJOR major-mode.
 MAJOR can be list of major-modes.